alexhilman/k8s-at-home/README.md

     ```
     1. If the above commands were issued on time, then the master node should initialize correctly
     1. **TODO** find a way of making this seamless; this seems really janky
+1. Note and save the printed `kubeadm join` command in the first terminal's output; this will be used for any worker nodes you wish to add to your cluster
 1. Copy the Kubernetes config in the master node to your Linux user's home directory:
     ```shell script
     mkdir -p $HOME/.kube